thistle1990/Summer-Internship-Summary/blog.md

 At Redbubble, it is common for us to admire our fellows’ newly acquired art treasures.

-I remembered as a newcomer, I attended the session Meeting the Chief, where everyone including our CEO Martin shared their choice of purchased artworks and reason why they love it.
-It is amazing to hear their stories behind the artworks, it could be a clock that is used to decorate the new house, it could be a space-cat tee that expresses enthusiasm towards the unknown space, or a lovely tote bag for a family member for Christmas.
+As a newcomer, I attended a session called Meeting the Chief, where everyone including our CEO Martin shared their choice of purchased artworks and reason why they love it.
+It is amazing to hear the stories behind the artworks.
+It could be a clock that is used to decorate the new house, it could be a space-cat tee that expresses enthusiasm towards the unknown space, or a lovely tote bag for a family member for Christmas.
 In that moment, I felt connected to these people by sharing their joy, curiosity and happiness.
 ## Growing our talents
 I’ve met many amazing engineers at Redbubble.
 When taking a close look, I realized it is those talented people who have the strongest curiosity and eager to learn.